 changers available to the public via the Internet are illegal in Michigan.
 It

-based its decision on a law dating back to 1949 that prohibits altering a traffic
+based its decision on a law online dating back to 1949 that prohibits altering a traffic

 signal.
 Nevertheless, Michigan Department of Transportation is pushing for tougher